sami-haq99/sami-haq99.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior undergraduate at the University of Science and Technology, and I major in the Electrical Engineering and Information Science.
-Now I am working at Machine Learning Group, MSRA with Dr. Tao Qin.
-My main research interests are Artificial Intelligence and Natural Language Processing.
-I am also interested in other areas of AI, such as Data Mining and Computer Vision.

-I plan to join a graduate program in computer science in the fall of 2020.
-After graduation, I plan to join the industry, e.g. by leading a research lab, and develop NLP technology with real-world applications and positive social impacts.
+I am an undergraduate from the University of Science and Technology of China (USTC), majoring in electrical engineering and informatics, and will graduate in June 2020.
+I will join the University of Illinois at Urbana-Champaign (UIUC) as an MSCS student in fall 2020 (but due to the COVID-19 epidemic, it is possible to postpone enrollment until spring 2021).

+Currently I am a research intern in the Machine Learning Group, Microsoft Research Asia supervised by Dr. Tao Qin, and I am working on machine translation.

+**Looking for job!** I am looking for a research intern position in the industry from July 2020 to December 2020.
+My research interests include text generation and knowledge-aware NLP.

 # Education